hmEmmy/Clubs/README.md

 This project is **open-source**, with the goal of enabling others to learn, contribute, and create an enhanced Minecraft server experience.
 It was originally developed by [imhieu](https://github.com/imhieu) and later acquired by me, **@Emmy**.

+For support or any kind of help/questions, join my [Discord](https://discord.com/invite/eT4B65k5E4).

 ---

 ## 🚀 Features